 She is also a founding member of Levedy, a vocal and harp quintet, who won the inaugural Carne Competition in 2020 and with the help of a Trinity Laban Innovation Award are taking their newly-commissioned song cycle, Alone Together, into prisons this summer, having performed it in Trinity College, Cambridge and St John's Smith Square.
 Recent projects include a Dante-inspired collaboration with Lilium SoundArt and the cultural institute of Padova, and an upcoming concert tour to Switzerland. www.levedyensemble.com

-Olivia's studies are supported by a Trinity Laban award, grants from the Split Infinitive Trust, the Kathleen Turst and the Yorkshire Ladies’ Council of Education, a bursary from Rose Opera and a choral scholarship at St Gabriel’s, Pimlico.
-She is grateful for the continued support of News UK and the Times.
+Olivia's studies are supported by Guildhall Scholarship, a Trinity Laban award, grants from the Split Infinitive Trust, the Kathleen Trust and the Yorkshire Ladies’ Council of Education, a bursary from Rose Opera and a choral scholarship at St Gabriel’s, Pimlico.
+She is grateful for the continued support of News UK and the Times, where she works on the news desk.